Dalovice (Mladá Boleslav District): Administrative division

+Etymology

+The name is derived from the personal name Dála (a shortened form of names like Dalibor and Dalimil), meaning "the village of Dála's people".

 Geography

 Dalovice is located about 2 km west of Mladá Boleslav and 44 km northeast of Prague.
 It lies in an agricultural landscape in the Jizera Table.
 The highest point is at 280 m above sea level.
 The municipality is situated on the right bank of the Jizera River.

 History

 The first written mention of Dalovice is from 1398.

 Economy

 In the municipality is an industrial zone formed by buildings of the Technology and Development Centre of Škoda Auto.
 It was built on the site of a former textile factory in 2018.

 Transport

 There are no railways or major roads passing through the municipality.

 Sights

 There are no protected cultural monuments in the municipality.